A Word from Our Leaders

-Governor Steve Sisolak announced increased attendee limits of up to 250 per room, or 50% capacity, whichever is less, with a maximum of 1,000 per group – not including staff or talent.
-Also, larger venues (those that hold over 2,500 fixed seating or more) can host up to 10% of the seating capacity.
+Governor Steve Sisolak announced increased attendee limits of up to 100 per room, or 35% capacity, whichever is less, with a maximum of 1,000 per group – not including staff or talent.
+Also, larger venues can host up to 20% of the seating capacity.

 This is a step in the right direction for the destination, and an exciting development as we look to bring trade shows, sports and other events back to Las Vegas.

 WHAT DOES THE INCREASE IN GATHERING SIZE MEAN FOR THE LAS VEGAS CONVENTION CENTER (LVCC)?